Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Problem Setting

 Note that both the firm's expected payoff (objective function in \eqref{eq:firm-opt}) and the fairness criteria are impacted by such data biases.
-In the next sections, we analyze, both theoretically and numerically, the impacts of qualification assessment biases or feature measurement errors on the firm's ability to satisfy the desired fairness metric \texttt{f}, as well as on the firm's expected payoff.
+In the next sections, we analyze, both theoretically and numerically, the impacts of these types of data biases on the firm's ability to satisfy the desired fairness metric \texttt{f}, as well as on the firm's expected payoff.